-These awards have the flexibility to be delivered as an entire programme or as individual courses, applied to specific year groups.
-The three awards that make up the Personal Skills Programme are as follows:
+The awards have the flexibility to be delivered as an entire whole school programme or to individual focused groups.
+The suggested delivery groups are as follows:

 Towards the end of their course, pupils work with their peers to create and deliver a ‘welcome pack’ for the next year’s intake.

 |The Ambassador Award (Active Citizenshp)||Year 8||Learners develop the skills and behaviours in the Skills Framework through becoming an active part of their school community.